daimonie/airflow-dbt-training/presentation/day_three.md

   * Select **BigQuery** as the warehouse (or ask for help setting this up)
   * Link it to a GitHub repo (optional if you're just exploring)

-We’ll use this project to explore dbt Cloud features together.
+We'll use this project to explore dbt Cloud features together.

 * Everyone creates their **own free account** (1 developer seat included)
 * Visit: [https://cloud.getdbt.com/signup/](https://cloud.getdbt.com/signup/)